secluso/secluso/HOW_TO.md

 You may choose to omit the username and password, which will instead prompt you upon executing the program below.

 The RTSP port is usually 554, but may vary depending on your camera.

+Motion FPS is the amount of times per second that we run our motion detection algorithm against the most recent frame.

 ```
 mv /address/to/user_credentials /path-to-privastead/camera_hub